chieftools/flowguard-proxy/README.md

 ./bin/dev.sh
 ```

-This builds `./flowguard` and runs `./flowguard dev`, starting a local-only preview server at `http://127.0.0.1:18080/` with links for the challenge, block, and rate-limit scenarios.
-The preview command does not install firewall rules and only fronts its own in-process demo backend.

-The preview command is behind the `devtools` Go build tag and is not included in normal or production builds.
+This builds `./flowguard` with the `devtools` build tag and starts a preview at
+`http://127.0.0.1:18080/`.
+The preview covers challenge, block, and rate-limit
+responses.
+It uses an in-process backend and does not install firewall rules.

+Normal and production builds do not include the preview command.

-### JA4 Fingerprints
+### JA4 fingerprints

-FlowGuard logs JA4 TLS client fingerprints at `request.fingerprint.ja4` for HTTPS and HTTP/3 requests.
+FlowGuard logs JA4 TLS client fingerprints at `request.fingerprint.ja4` for
+HTTPS and HTTP/3.
 Cleartext HTTP requests do not have a JA4 fingerprint.

-JA4 is useful as one bot signal alongside IP, ASN, user-agent, path, and rate limits.
-Avoid blocking on a fingerprint alone unless you have validated it against your own traffic.
+Use JA4 alongside IP, ASN, User-Agent, path, and rate limits.
+Avoid blocking on a

-**Exact match:**
+fingerprint alone unless you have checked it against your own traffic.

+Exact match:

 ```json
 {
   "type": "fingerprint-ja4",